FiftyDeg/SyliusCachePlugin/doc/usage.md

 ### Lazy load dynamic content
 You can lazy load dynamic content in a cached template by including the `fiftyDegSyliusCachePluginShop` webpack configuration in your `webpack.config.js` file (see <a href="./installation.md" target="_blank">Installation</a>).

-For example, if you want to cache the whole header and keep the dynamic behaviour of the shopping cart button, you can:
+For example, if you want to cache the whole header and keep the dynamic behaviour of the shopping cart button, you can add the following code to the code:

-### Flush cache
-You can flush the entire ecosystem cache via `php bin/console c:c` or you can flush just Fifty Deg cache by visiting `https://domain.com/admin/fiftydeg-cache/index/`

 ```twig
 <div